redis/redis-doc/commands/sunion.md

 @complexity

-O(N) where N is the total number of elements in all the provided sets_
+O(N) where N is the total number of elements in all given sets.

-Return the members of a set resulting from the union of all the sets hold at the specified keys.
-Like in `LRANGE` the result is sent to the client as a multi-bulk reply (see the protocol specification for more information).
-If just a single key is specified, then this command produces the same result as `SMEMBERS`.
+Returns the members of the set resulting from the union of all the given sets.

+For example:

+    key1 = {a,b,c,d}
+    key2 = {c}
+    key3 = {a,c,e}
+    SUNION key1 key2 key3 = {a,b,c,d,e}

-Non existing keys are considered like empty sets.
+Keys that do not exist are considered to be empty sets.

 @return

-@multi-bulk-reply, specifically the list of common elements.
+@multi-bulk-reply: list with members of the resulting set.